BA (Hons)

 Why Choose Lincoln

-Subject is ranked sixth in the UK for student satisfaction*
+Classics at Lincoln is ranked 2nd in the UK for student satisfaction*

 The historic city of Lincoln provides the ideal backdrop to your studies